FrostyX/fedora-magazine/2020-october.md

 ## GitHub CLI
 [gh][gh] is an official GitHub command-line client.
-It provides fast access and full control of your project issues, pull requests, and releases right in the terminal.
+It provides fast access and full control over your project issues, pull requests, and releases right in the terminal.
 Issues (and everything else) can also be easily viewed in the web browser for a more standard user interface or sharing with others.